spkumar17/notes/Ansible-playbook-syntax.md

 **when:**

+In Ansible, the when module is used as a conditional statement to control when a task should run.

 * The when condition ensures that this task is only executed when the host is running Ubuntu 24.04.

 * ansible_facts['distribution'] == "Ubuntu" checks if the operating system is Ubuntu.